SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 #### Quiesce mode for design time operation status

-When the Quiesce mode for design time is complete, API Gateway sends out a notification through webhook with the result details if a one is registered.
+When the Quiesce mode for design time is complete, API Gateway sends out a notification with the result details through registered webhooks.
 Or you can invoke the below REST API to check for the current status of the operation.

 `GET rest/apigateway/quiescemode`